 You can estimate the cost of your insurance premiums by using the Premium calculator.

-Premiums for leisure-time accident insurance are always invoiced separately.
+Insurance premiums for leisure-time accident insurance are always invoiced separately.

 Payment schedule requests